wikimedia/mediawiki/docs/Hooks.md

 If the `component` is not specified, it defaults to the name of the extension.

+The hook interface should be marked as deprecated by adding @deprecated to the interface doc comment.
+The interface doc comment is a better place for
+@deprecated than the method doc comment, because this causes the interface to be deprecated for implementation.
+Deprecating the method only causes calling to be deprecated, not handling.

 Deprecating a hook in this way activates a migration system called **call filtering**.
 Extensions opt in to call filtering of deprecated hooks by **acknowledging** deprecation.
 An extension acknowledges deprecation with the